stuNero/dnd_game/README.md

 ### Prerequisites
 - [.NET SDK](https://dotnet.microsoft.com/download) (version X.X or later)
 - A terminal (e.g., Command Prompt, PowerShell, or Git Bash)
-- Optimized for windows, some features may be absent or unsupported on other OS
+- Optimized for windows, some features may be absent or unsupported on other OS *(planned to support more in the future)*

 ### Steps